Talend/vault-sidecar-injector/README.md

 > In the meantime however, `Vault Sidecar Injector` implements **specific sidecar and signaling mechanism** to properly stop all injected containers on job termination.

 ## How to invoke Vault Sidecar Injector

+Invoking `Vault Sidecar Injector` is pretty straightforward.
+In your application manifest:

+- Add annotation `sidecar.vault.talend.org/inject: "true"`.
+This is the only mandatory annotation.
+- Add volume `secrets`, setting field `emptyDir.medium` to *Memory*.
+Deciphered secrets will be made available in file `secrets.properties` (using format `<secret key>=<secret value>`) by default or in the secrets destination you provide with annotation `sidecar.vault.talend.org/secrets-destination`.

+Refer to provided [sample files](deploy/samples) and [examples](#examples) section.

 ### Annotations